 We have a shared story at the end of each day.
 This is to end the day calmly, promote reading for pleasure and to enhance children’s imagination.
 We also have a variety of stories throughout the day, to follow children's interests and to support our current topic.

 In Class 1, we also send home the reading suitcase weekly.
 On Friday, a child will be chosen to take home our reading suitcase to share this with their family.
-Within the suitcase, you will find two books, a teddy, hot chocolate, biscuits, cards to promote discussion and a notebook.
+Within the suitcase, you will find two books, a teddy, cards to promote discussion and a notebook.
 We love to hear how you have enjoyed taking the reading suitcase home and encourage parents to leave a comment in the notebook.
 The children love to share these comments when they return the suitcase, on Wednesday.